Call our friendly team

 The rate for overseeding is sometimes lower than the rate for starting a new lawn, although sometimes adding more, particularly if ryegrass is included, will speed recovery.
 However, if you are trying to improve your lawn by changing the type of seed then adding more will cause more of a change.

 Do not automatically assume more is better!
-This will cause extremely dense growth that will stick out like a sore thumb.
-Use a grass seed spreader for a more even spread, they're more economical too.
+This will cause extremely dense growth that creates unecessary competiton between the grass plants.
+Use a grass seed spreader for a more even spread, and follow the sowing rates on individual products.

 How to overseed